Secret Window

-Secret Window is a 2004 American psychological thriller film starring Johnny Depp and John Turturro.
+Secret Window is a 2004 American psychological horror thriller film starring Johnny Depp and John Turturro.
 It was written and directed by David Koepp, based on the novella Secret Window, Secret Garden by Stephen King, featuring a musical score by Philip Glass and Geoff Zanelli.
-The story appeared in King's 1990 collection Four Past Midnight.
+The story appeared in King's 1990 collection Four Past Midnight and follows a struggling writer who is terrorized by an elusive adversary while dealing with an ongoing divorce from his estranged wife and tolerating her new husband.
 The film was released on March 12, 2004, by Columbia Pictures; it was a moderate box office success and received mixed reviews from critics.